-- The run time of the compilation flow will significantly increase when many exceptions are used, especially when they are attached to a large number of netlist objects. - Constraints debugging becomes extremely complicated when several exceptions cover the same paths. - Presence of constraints on a signal can hamper the optimization of that signal.
+- The implementation compile time significantly increases when many exceptions are used, especially when they are attached to a large number of netlist objects. - Constraints debugging becomes extremely complicated when several exceptions cover the same paths. - Presence of constraints on a signal can hamper the optimization of that signal.
 Therefore, including unnecessary exceptions or unnecessary points in exception commands can hamper optimization.

-Following is an example of timing exceptions that can negatively impact the runtime:
+Following is an example of timing exceptions that can negatively impact the run time: